ved-sharma/ImageAnalysis-RockefellerUniversity.github.io/usergroup.md

 Presenter: Ved Sharma, BIRC, The Rockefeller University
 Location/Time: A Level Training/Classrom, Welch Hall, 2-3 pm

-Following topics were discussed:
-- A user presetned his pipeline for nuclei segmentation and colocalization of IF and FISH spots using Fiji plugin called [ComDet](https://imagej.net/plugins/spots-colocalization-comdet).
+- Discueed a pipeline I worked out for a user for nuclei segmentation using Cellpose and colocalization of IF and FISH spots inside nuclei using Fiji plugin called [ComDet](https://imagej.net/plugins/spots-colocalization-comdet).
 - Batch process a folder full of images using Cellpose by running a Python script in Jupyter notebook
 - Batch processing options in ImageJ/Fiji
 - CellProfiler pipeline for batch processing